Comic LO

 Comic LO (エルオー, Komikku Eru Ō), abbreviated as LO, is a Japanese lolicon-focused erotic manga magazine.
 The magazine has been published by Akane Shinsha since the October 2002 issue released on September 20, 2002, and was published irregularly until May 2004, when it became a monthly magazine.
+In August 2023, the magazine became bimonthly.
 The "LO" stands for "lolita only", reflecting its focus on fictional young (or young-looking) girl characters.
+The Magazine has since become a staple of lolicon subculture, inspiring offshoots magazines such as Towako (永遠娘, Eternal Daughter).

 History

 When first published, Comic LO helped trigger a small boom in lolicon manga in the early 2000s.

 Comic LO was originally an extra issue of other erotic magazines, but it became independent on December 21, 2005.
 On May 22, 2010, the publisher put out an announcement to stop the illegal uploading of the magazine on its official website.
 In December, 2015 a glimpse of the standards of Comic LO were brought forward regarding the artwork.
 Amagappa Shōjogun, a manga artist for the magazine was told to draw more girls that look like 9 year olds as 8 was too young.